The Market's Most Overvalued Stocks

 Equity valuations as a whole barely budged in 2005, but the market remains a bit on the pricey side when compared to Morningstar's collective fair value estimates (To see more on Morningstar's perspective on market valuations, check out our Market Valuation Graph).
 The median stock in our coverage universe of 1,700 stocks is now trading at nearly a 10% premium to our estimate of its fair value.
 However, within our overall coverage universe, there remain plenty of stocks that are trading at significant discounts or premiums to our fair value estimates.

 For today's Stock Strategist, we'll take a look at some stocks at the high end of the range: those trading at prices more than 2 times our estimate of the company's underlying fair value.
 Nearly 100 stocks were pricey enough to pass this screen as of Jan.
 11, 2006.
 All of these stocks are expensive enough that we'd consider selling them, but we narrowed the list a bit further by screening for stocks lacking an economic moat and showing an above-average level of business risk.

-Mitchell Corwin does not own shares in any of the securities mentioned above.
+Mitchell Corwin does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.